Bill Stewart (American football): 2010 season

 Stewart coached West Virginia to a second-straight 9–3 regular season record and a share of the Big East title (although the BCS bid went to the University of Connecticut due to a tiebreaker edge).
-However, for the second consecutive season, the Mountaineers played poorly in their bowl game, suffering a 23–7 loss to North Carolina State in the Champs Sports Bowl in Orlando, Florida on December 28.
+However, for the second consecutive season, the Mountaineers played poorly in their bowl game, suffering a 23–7 loss to NC State in the Champs Sports Bowl in Orlando, Florida on December 28.
 The game marked a season low for points scored by WVU and season highs for points allowed, turnovers, and margin of defeat.
 After the regular season ended, it was announced that Stewart would coach the team for the 2011 season, after which he would step down and take a position in the WVU Athletic Department.
 He would be succeeded as head coach by Dana Holgorsen, who would spend 2011 as the team's offensive coordinator.

 2011 coaching controversy

 On June 10, 2011, Stewart resigned and Holgorsen took over as head coach, effective immediately.
 The relationship between Stewart and Holgorsen had been strained from the beginning, and came to a head in late May when Colin Dunlap, a journalist with KDKA-FM in Pittsburgh, reported that Stewart had asked him while he was a reporter with the Pittsburgh Post-Gazette, and a reporter with The Charleston Gazette to dig up dirt about Holgorsen and smear his name in headlines for their respective papers.
 These calls were made in December before Holgorsen even came to West Virginia.
 While athletic director Oliver Luck was unable to fully substantiate the reporters' claims, he determined that Stewart had become too much of a distraction and forced Stewart's immediate resignation.
 WVU and Stewart subsequently negotiated a buyout of Stewart's contract.
-It was reported that Stewart was allegedly fired for "conduct detrimental to the university," but was publicly allowed to resign.
+It was reported that Stewart was fired for "conduct detrimental to the university," but was allowed to publicly save face by resigning.

 Personal life and death

 Stewart was a native of New Martinsville, West Virginia.
 He married the former Karen Kacor on July 1, 1978.
 He had one son, Blaine.
 He was a Christian.

-Stewart died on May 21, 2012 of an apparent heart attack.
+Stewart died on May 21, 2012, of an apparent heart attack.
 After collapsing while playing golf with former WVU athletic director Ed Pastilong at Stonewall Resort near Roanoke, West Virginia, he was taken to a nearby hospital in Weston, where he was pronounced dead.